Fear

 Tragically, in their unbelief, they are also walling out what God is currently doing, thereby excluding themselves and their followers from participating in and benefiting from it.
 As with worrying, Satan is more than happy to reinforce their position with lies masquerading as wisdom, prudence, and doctrinal orthodoxy.

 Their constant mantra of “What if it doesn’t work?” coupled their concerted efforts to distance themselves by attempting to discredit its participants through labelling them as heretics are both prima facie evidence of this very attitude.
-This is also the primary driving mindset of social media “heretic hunters” who love to bash whatever opposes their personal take on religious orthodoxy.
+This is also the primary driving mindset of social media “heretic hunters” who love to bash whoever opposes their personal take on religious orthodoxy.

 In almost every case I’ve encountered, such folks are are deeply rooted in traditional non-charismatic denominations founded centuries ago during prior moves of God which have become lifeless hulks of their former selves over the ensuing years.
 Just sayin’…